 in-person labs, you have to set aside time to work on the labs.

-50% for a reflection at the end of your report, i.e. a
+reflection at the end of your journal, i.e. a

 personal account of your experience with the lab.
 It should be written